5 Things You Can Do NOW to Address Feelings of Depression

 Principal Consultant and Creator, AI-Integrated Emotional Wellness

-If you’re reading this article, chances are that you—or someone you care about—is struggling with depression—persistent sadness, hopelessness, fatigue, a lack of motivation, and withdrawal.
+If you’re reading this article, chances are that you—or someone you care about—are struggling with depression—persistent sadness, helplessness, hopelessness, fatigue, low motivation, apathy, and a tendency to withdraw.

 Depression is now one of the leading causes of illness and disability worldwide.
 In response, many people are turning to Artificial Intelligence (AI) for accessible information and emotional support.
-While AI can be helpful, it has significant ethical and professional limitations.
+Take a look at my recent article entitled Your New "Best Friend."
+Despite its helpfulness, AI has ethical and practical limitations that we shouldn't overlook.

-When we’re frightened, scared, overwhelmed, or emotionally distressed, information alone is insufficient—we need people.
-As Barbara Streisand sang in the 1964 musical Funny Girl, “People who need people are the luckiest people in the world.”
+When we’re overwhelmed or emotionally distressed, information alone is insufficient—we need people.
+As Barbra Streisand sang in the 1964 musical Funny Girl, “People who need people are the luckiest people in the world.”

-AI should therefore be viewed as an adjunct—not a substitute—for professional mental health care and for meaningful interpersonal relationships with our friends and loved ones.
+AI should be viewed as an adjunct—not a substitute—for professional mental health care and for meaningful relationships with our friends and loved ones.

 Below are five evidence-based strategies from an AI-Integrated Emotional Wellness perspective: